charmed-hpc/.github/CONTRIBUTING.md

 ## Enhancement Proposals

-The Charmed HPC core developers may already know what they want to add to the Slurm charms, but they are always open to new ideas and potential improvements.
+The Charmed HPC core developers may already know what they want to add to Charmed HPC, but they are always open to new ideas and potential improvements.
 GitHub Discussions is a good place for discussing open-ended questions that pertain to the entire Charmed HPC project, but more focused enhancement proposal discussions can start within the issue tracker.

-Please note that not all proposals may be incorporated into the the Slurm charms.
-Also, please know that spamming the maintainers to incorporate something you want into the Slurm charms will not improve the likelihood of being implemented; it may result in you receiving a temporary ban from the repository.
+Please note that not all proposals may be incorporated into Charmed HPC.
+Also, please know that spamming the maintainers to incorporate something you want will not improve the likelihood of being implemented; it may result in you receiving a temporary ban.

 ## Code guidelines

 The following guidelines must be adhered to if you are writing code to be merged into the main code base:

-### Monorepo

-* We use a mono repository (monorepo) for tracking the development of the Slurm charms.
-  All Slurm-related charms must be contributed to this repository and not broken out into its own standalone repository.
-Here's why:

-  * We can test against the latest commit to the Slurm charms rather than pull what is currently published to edge on Charmhub.
-    * Testing breaking changes is easier since we don't need to test between multiple separate PRs or branches on multiple repositories.
-  * It's easier to enable CI testing for development branches.
-We can test the `experimental` development branch in the CI pipeline rather than needing to create a separate workflow file off of `main`.
-  * We only need one branch protection to cover the Slurm charms.
-  * We only need one set of integration tests for all the Slurm charms rather than multiple independent tests that repeat common operations.
-  * We only need one extensive set of documentation rather than individual sets scoped per Slurm charm.

 ### Juju and charmed operators